How to add GPU passthrough support to QubesOS

 Asking dom0 to give our GPU back

-You need to know your videocard’s device ID and make sure it’s not actively used, because if you hide the graphics that your system uses to render the GUI, you won’t have any display - just a black screen and regret.
+You need to know your videocard’s device ID and make sure it’s not actively used, because if you hide the graphics that your system uses to render the GUI, you won’t have any display - just a black screen.

 Run the following in dom0: